spot 2.13

 inlineinherited |

-Return the set of atomic proposition used to build formulae.
+Return the set of atomic proposition used to build formulas.

 |